 The "C" Battery building program was equally comprehensive.
 Beginning in late November, 1966, the battery built steadily until April when they began to experience a shortage of materials.
 Eight troop billets, a supply Quonset, a mess hall, a shower-latrine complex, and NCO Club, and EM Club, an executive post and an FDC were all built by troop labor with engineer assistance.
 In addition, wooden gun pads were constructed.
-These kept the guns clean, improved maintenance by keeping mud from the working parts of the guns and provided a level firing program.150
+These kept the guns clean, improved maintenance by keeping mud from the working parts of the guns and provided a level firing program.
+151

 "A" Battery's building program was plagued by its many moves.
 While at Bearcat, the battery had constructed a mess hall, an orderly room-NCO Club, an EM Club, an XO Post-FDC, a BOQ and ten wooden tent frames.
 All this was left at Bearcat when the battery moved to Lai Khe in December 1966.
 Building was not renewed until after the battery became settled at Quan Loi on February 4, 1967.
 There they built 20 ten frame billets, a communications center, an XO Post, an underground, cement structure FDC, a mess hall (only on at Quan Loi), an Officers-NCO Club and an EM Club.
 Here too troop labor was used exclusively.
-Materials were brought from Service Battery by plane or convoy, or purchased on the local economy through the club funds.151
+Materials were brought from Service Battery by plane or convoy, or purchased on the local economy through the club funds.
+152

 Service Battery's building program was in two distinct stages.
-The battery built a large building to house the 23d Artillery Group personnel section, another to house the Battalion S-4, a mess hall, a BOQ, an orderly room-supply room, a building for battery maintenance, and NCO Club and an EM Club.
+The battery built a large building to house the 23d Artillery Group personnel section, another to house the Battalion S-4, a mess hall, a BOQ, an orderly roomsupply room, a building for battery maintenance, and NCO Club and an EM Club.
 These projects were begun immediately after the battery's arrival in Long Binh and were completed by September, 1966.
 Further building was hampered, however, by the fact that the permanent location of the battery had not yet been firmly decided.
-A permanent home for the battery was established in February.
-1967 through a series of conferences between the Battalion Commander, 23d Artillery Group Commander and the Long Binh Post Commander.
-The new area was immediately adjacent to the old area and was part of Long Binh Post, a huge complex which was slated to become the headquarters of the US Army in Vietnam.
-From that date onward Service Battery began erection of Adams huts.
-These were personnel billets made of light-weight, highly reflective aluminum and were highly reflective.
-These billets were designed especially for use in Vietnam and boasted extraordinary coolness on the inside.
-By June, 1967 eight Adams huts had been built.
-In addition the EM and NCO Clubs were remodeled.
-The building crew received engineer assistance only on the first hut.
-Three men from "HQ" Battery were sent to Service Battery to augment the building crew.152
+A permanent home for the battery was established in February, 1967 through a series of conferences between the Battalion Commander, 23d Artillery Group Commander and the Long Binh Post Commander.
+The new area was immediately adjacent to the old area and was part of Long Binh Post, a huge complex which was slated to become the

-149 Interview, 1SG Emanuel T. Petite, 1st Sgt, HQ Btry, 6 Jun 67.
+150 Interview, 1SG Emanuel T. Petite, 1st Sgt, HQ Btry, 6 Jun 67.

-150 Interview, 1LT Hubert E. Edenfield Jr., C Btry XO, 6 Jun 67.
+151 Interview, 1LT Hubert E. Edenfield Jr., C Btry XO, 6 Jun 67.

-151 Interview, CPT Ervin F. Kamm Jr., A Btry CO, 7 Jun 67.
+152 Interview, CPT Ervin F. Kamm Jr., A Btry CO, 7 Jun 67.